 So when is the best time?

-Answer: June is a good time to scarify your lawn unless it is particularly dry.
+Answer: March is not a good time to scarify your lawn.
 You must scarify your lawn only when your grass is growing strongly.

 What is scarification?